11 Causes of Rubber Plant Dying and How to Revive It

 How to fix it

-Keep the plant away from sources of drafts to maintain a warmth of 15-280C.
+Keep the plant away from sources of drafts like AC units, open doors, drafty windows, radiators and others, to maintain a warmth of 15-280C.

 Cut down on watering in the cold season and use room temperature water to avoid cold shock.

-Exposing your Rubber Plant to hot direct sunlight, will cause the leaves to wilt, drop and the plant may begin to die.
+Exposing Rubber Plant to hot sunshine, will cause the leaves to wilt, drop and the plant may begin to die.

 How to fix it

-Place your Rubber Plant in a more shaded spot or instal a light curtain to shield it from hot direct sunlight to prevent its eventual death.
+Place the Rubber Plant in a more shaded spot or instal a light curtain to shield it from the hot sun to prevent its eventual death.

 You liked it?
 Share on social media.